Evidence on: IV Fluids During Labor

 In the second study, 120 people were randomly assigned to either oral fluids alone (water or soda), or to oral fluids plus IV fluids of Ringer’s lactate at 60 mL/hr, 120 mL/hr, or 240 mL/hr (Direkvand-Moghadam and Rezaeian 2012).
 The researchers found longer first and second stages of labors in the people who had not received IV fluids.
-Also, Pitocin augmentation was used more frequently in the group with no IV fluids.
+Also, Pitocin® augmentation was used more frequently in the group with no IV fluids.
 They found no differences between groups with rates of Cesarean, vomiting, or low Apgar scores in the newborn.
 The authors didn’t report on any markers of fluid overload.

 When these two studies were combined, the Cochrane researchers found that people who had received IV fluids plus access to oral fluids had shorter labors (by about 30 minutes) compared to those who took oral fluids alone (Dawood et al. 2013).
 There was no difference in Cesareans or Apgar scores.
-Neither of the two meta-analyses reported on vomiting.

 It’s important to note that in both trials, the people receiving IV fluids were also permitted to take in oral fluids.
 In the first trial, they reported the average amount of total fluid intake received by group: 896 mL for those taking oral fluids alone, 727 mL for those receiving IV fluids of 125 mL/hr, and 1,326 mL for those receiving IV fluids of 250 mL/hr.
 The oral fluids alone group experienced the greatest fluid loss due to vomiting.
-We contacted the authors for more information and found out that the oral intake among the people in the IV fluids groups was not documented because it was negligible, so the IV fluids group totals refer to IV fluid intake alone (Personal Communication, Dr. Jiji Mathews, 2016).
+We contacted the authors for more information and found out that the oral intake among the people in the IV fluids groups was not documented because they drank so little, so the IV fluids group totals essentially refer to IV fluid intake alone (Personal Communication, Dr. Jiji Mathews, 2016).
 The second trial didn’t report the total amount of fluid received in each group, but, interestingly, they did determine that the IV fluids groups drank just as much fluid orally as the oral fluids only group.

 Comparing IV Fluids at Different Rates